joshcanhelp/proper-widgets/readme.txt

 6. Simply drag a widget to a widget location, configure, and save

 == Changelog ==

+= 1.0.1 =
+* Fixed issue with Posts widget in PHP 5.2

 = 1.0.0 =
 * Added the Author widget